FabianRechsteiner/geogirafe/README.md

 - **Accessibility**: GeoGirafe is doing its best to make web content more accessible to individuals with disabilities: [View Wave Report](https://wave.webaim.org/report#/https://geogirafe.paloo.fr).

+# Configure GeoGirafe

+The complete configuration of the application is done in the file `static/config.json`.
+This configuration will be loaded dynamically when the applications starts.
+Therefore it is not necessary to rebuild the project when you modify this file.

 # Start the development server

 Install [Node-18](https://nodejs.org/en/download/) and start the development server: